FarronF/limerick-council-meetings/meetings/2015/03/23-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 26th January 2015.md

 'Most significant contribution to Water Quality.'
 He stated that the award was for work

-done with local landowners to improve the quality of water in the Mulkear Catchment.--- **14**
+done with local landowners to improve the quality of water in the Mulkear Catchment.
+---
+**14**

 CHIEF EXECUTIVE’S ORDERS: